 Purpose and method

-The envelope can have a custom return address area with different fonts, graphics, etc., as well as any other custom designs (watermarks, text boxes, etc.) for the rest of the envelope.
+The envelope can have a custom return address area with different fonts, graphics, etc., as well as any other custom designs (watermarks, text boxes, graphic lines, etc.) for the rest of the envelope.

-[N.B.: Lines are only considered "empty" if they do not have characters, WP symbols (Ctrl+W), spaces, punctuation (including hyphens), or tabs.
+¤ Address block lines are only considered "empty" if they do not have characters, WordPerfect symbols (Ctrl+W), spaces, punctuation (including hyphens), or tabs.
 If they have any of these, they are not considered to be empty lines by the macro, so they will be included in the line count of the (presumed) address block.
-(Be careful about using spaces on lines that should be truly empty.)]
+Hence, be careful about using spaces on lines that should be truly empty.

-Notice that hard returns (Enter key) are needed to end the lines.
-Line breaks [LnBrk], entered with Ctrl+Shift+L, are often used to end a line or paragraph (or are sometimes included if you paste an address from an outside source).
-They are useful to set off blocks of text such as a RE: or SUBJ: area so that those blocks will not be seen as addresses by the macro.
-You can also enclose them in a borderless table, since tables are ignored.
+¤ Notice that hard returns (via the Enter key) are usually needed to end a short line or a paragraph.
+On the other hand, line breaks [LnBrk], which can be entered with Ctrl+Shift+L, are often used to also end a line or paragraph (or they are sometimes included if you paste an address from an outside source).
+You might find them useful to set off areas of text such as a RE: or SUBJ: area below the address block so that their lines will NOT be seen — and counted — as part of the address by the macro.
+[Alternatively you can enclose these non-address areas in a borderless table (see here for more) or a regular table, since tables are also ignored by the macro.]

-Remember, the macro looks for the last qualified block on the first page — i.e., it looks for hard return codes [HRt] that terminate each of the contiguous lines — so if you have more than 2 lines of RE: or SUBJ: matter below the recipient's address you should use line breaks to terminate those paragraphs (or put them inside a table).
+¤ Remember, the macro looks for the last qualified block on the first page — i.e., it looks for hard return codes [HRt] that terminate each of the contiguous lines — so if you have more than 2 lines of RE: or SUBJ: matter below the recipient's address you should use line breaks to terminate those paragraphs (or put them inside a borderless or regular table).
 This will make them invisible to the macro.
-(You can always force the macro to use a given block of text by selecting it first.)
+As noted, you can always force the macro to use a given block of text by selecting it first.Brief background

 The first release of WordPerfect 9 (May 1999) created envelopes by appending an envelope page to the current document (unless it was blank, in which case it simply created an envelope page).
 You didn't get a choice as you did in earlier versions of WPWin to print or append -- you could only append, then print the page.